N3utr1n0/OnCampusTweaks/README.md

         - This is just unnecessary information
 - Automatically change to week view
     - This is a personal preference
+- Button calculate unweighted GPA, and highest and lowest grades.

 ### Planned Features:
-- Add button to calculate weighted & unweighted GPA
+- Option to convert gpa to 5.0 & 4.0 scale
+- Option to weight classes based off of names